 Atherosclerosis is a complicated process, whereby immune cells on the walls of arteries scavenge fat and cholesterol in the blood stream.
 Initially, this is an important part of normal metabolic function, but over time these cells build up and form fatty plaques in the artery walls.
 If these plaques get big enough, they can restrict blood flow through vessels.
 They can also rupture, releasing fragments and blood clotting proteins into downstream arteries.
 Plaques and clotted pieces can get lodged in smaller arteries, blocking flow entirely.
 A significant decrease in blood flowing through the coronary arteries in the heart can cause a heart attack and may lead to permanent damage or even death.
 A small amount of atherosclerotic plaque can build up in everyone, but certain diets and lifestyles can drastically accelerate the process.

 Fibre is an indigestible structural component of plants and an indispensable part of a balanced diet.
 Fibre helps maintain proper metabolism of cholesterols and is important for maintaining bowel health.
-Fruit, vegetables, and legumes are excellent sources of fibre and can help maintain healthy levels of cholesterols and fats in the blood stream.
+Fruit, vegetables and legumes are excellent sources of fibre and can help maintain healthy levels of cholesterol and fat in the blood stream.